Tinram/MySQL-Brute/README.md

 + MySQL spawning only a limited number of threads for connections,
 + if not a localhost connection, the network connection (MySQL localhost connection uses a socket instead of TCP/IP).

-If more speed is needed, there is 0x0mar's multi-threaded [Mysql-bruteforce](https://github.com/0x0mar/Mysql-bruteforce) or [my fork](https://github.com/Tinram/Mysql-bruteforce).
+If more speed is needed, there is 0x0mar's multi-threaded [Mysql-bruteforce](https://github.com/0x0mar/Mysql-bruteforce) or [my fork](https://github.com/Tinram/Mysql-bruteforce) of this.

 ### Hydra Comparison